Team01-2/ICT2101-2201-Team-Project/README.md

 12. To run the project, type "python flask1.py" and click on URL that show up

 # Development Workflow
-(provide a brief yet sufficiently comprehensive description of your team’s workflow using git and GitHub features)

 Using Git, we have created:
 1) main branch - the version that is finished developing and tested is pushed to here, Not allowed to be changed unless all group members verified and agreed on the version.
 2) dev branch - where we do our development.